How to Record and Produce a Customer Testimonial Video

 Offices, ideally theirs, are often the best location for your next video testimonial, especially if you have complete control over the space.
 Meeting rooms are often an obvious choice, as are individual offices, quiet hallways, low-traffic “cube farms,” and lobbies.

 Before selecting a location, make sure it has the following features:

 - Sufficient natural light, and/or enough space to use artificial lighting that you provide.

-- Sufficient distance from people who are trying to get their work done.
-A video shoot on the other side of your work cube can be very distracting.
+- Sufficient distance from floor traffic and people who are trying to get their work done.

 - Sufficient physical space for your equipment, your subject, and the camera crew.
 (We’ll cover this in greater detail, in the next section.)

 If you’re working with a video marketing agency, you’ll want to help them understand location options, within the office.

 Asking your customer to send a couple of quick photos of possible locations, will help your agency narrow down the choices, and allow your customer reserve any meeting rooms that might be required.

 - Microphone stand